AndreasLengkeek/EdgeGym/README.md

 1. Comment Classes, Components, Fields and Functions with a block comment.
 ```
 /**
+ * Class creates a new inline form and returns it as a
+ * JSX element from the previous element passed.
+ */

+Function
+/**
 * Returns a component from the such and such class.
+* @param jsxComponent
+* @return newJsxComponent
 */
 ```
 2. Inline commenting in complex code that is not self explanatory.